Uber wins big over gig workers in California Prop 22 vote

 The idea behind AB5 was to give gig workers more economic and employment security, including the right to a minimum wage and other employee benefits such as sick leave and healthcare.
 But with 58% of California voters casting their ballots in favor of Prop 22, that security is now nothing more than a pipe dream for gig workers in the state.

 The fact that Proposition 22 passed isn’t such a shock, however.
-As The Guardian reports, Proposition 22 became the most expensive prop campaign in state history thanks to tech giants such as Uber, Lyft, Instacart, and DoorDash opening up their coffers to the tune of $200 million to defeat the measure.
+As The Guardian reports, Proposition 22 became the most expensive prop campaign in state history thanks to tech giants such as Uber, Lyft, Instacart, and DoorDash.
+Such companies opened up their coffers to the tune of $200 million to drum up support for the measure.
 As Nicole Moore, a gig worker who is also a member of Rideshare Drivers United, one of the groups who sought to defeat Prop 22, pointed out, the $200 million spent by Big Tech was 20 times more than opposing groups spent.

 We were outspent 20:1.
 We were outgunned.
 But we haven’t gotten this far because it was easy.
 We are fighters.
 And we punch above our weight.
 We stand strong when we stand together.
 We will fight – in the courts, in Sacramento, and in the streets. /2

-Note: This post has been updated to clarify that the tech firms supported Prop 22 and opposed AB5.